Elementary and Secondary Education Act Reauthorization

 Rewriting the outdated No Child Left Behind law will only happen through bipartisan consensus that serves the interests of all the nation’s children.
-Unfortunately, Education Committee Republicans recently released two highly partisan draft pieces of legislation in place of a whole-scale rewrite of NCLB that do not live up to our nation’s commitment to all of our children.
+Unfortunately, Education Committee Republicans have put forth highly partisan legislation that does not live up to our nation’s commitment to all of our children.
 This move likely means that the rewrite of the law won’t happen this year and millions of schoolchildren will have to remain under the current broken system.

 Five decades after Brown v.
 Board of Education, there is still work to be done to ensure that all children have access to world-class educational opportunities.
 Democrats on the committee are committed to ensure that the rewrite of the Elementary and Secondary Education Act lives up to our nation’s commitment to all of our children, regardless of their background or the zip code they may live.